future-architect/vuls/README.md

 ## 9. TUI

-Vuls has Terminal-Based User Interface to see the latest scan.
+Vuls has Terminal-Based User Interface to display the scan result.

 ```
 $ vuls tui